kawai125/OpenFFT_Cpp_wrapper/README.md

 ## How to use
 Include the `./include/openfft.hpp` in your source code, then compile and link with the `libopenfft.a` of OpenFFT.
+It is not necessary to include `openfft.h` of OpenFFT.

 __This library requires compatibility of C++11 standard for C++ compiler.__

 This library is developed in the environment shown in below.